Specialist units

 A small number of women give birth while serving a sentence and others have young children at the time of sentencing.

-Mothers with children under the age of 24 months may be able to continue caring for their child in one of the mothers with babies units.
+Mothers with children under the age of 24 months may be able to continue caring for their child in one of the Mothers with Babies units.

 Feeding and bonding areas also give mothers in the wider prison population the ability to spend time with their young child.